Supercomputing-System-AI-Lab/FlexGaussian/README.md

 # Acknowledgement

 -   Thanks to the authors of [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) for their foundational work.
--   We also acknowledge the authors of [LightGaussian](https://lightgaussian.github.io/) for presenting such an excellent work.
+-   We also acknowledge the authors of [LightGaussian](https://lightgaussian.github.io/) for their method of calculating importance scores.